zenclike/Zen/README.md

  clear :: clear the screen
 * library str
- defstr :: defines a string variable str :: sets a string content to a string variable streq :: checks if a string variable is the same as the another string variable strneq :: checks if a string variable is not the same as the another string variable strfch :: removes the first character of the string variable strlch :: removes the last character of the string variable
+ defstr :: defines a string variable str :: sets a string content to the string variable stradd :: adds a string content to the string variable strup :: changes from lowercase to uppercase strlw :: changes from uppercase to lowercase streq :: checks if a string variable is the same as the another string variable strsw :: checks if a string variable starts with another string variable strneq :: checks if a string variable is not the same as the another string variable strfch :: removes the first character of the string variable strlch :: removes the last character of the string variable